Romance. Scandal. Manners.

 Welcome to Good Society, the Jane Austen tabletop roleplaying game.

-Good Society is a story focused roleplaying game that seeks to capture the heart, and the countenance, of the work of Jane Austen.
+Good Society is a collaborative roleplaying game that seeks to capture the heart, and the countenance, of Jane Austen’s work.

 Who will I be?